 Herbs are pretty to look at, but they get leggy without pruning.
 You can pinch them back with your fingernails or use sharp shears for trimming.
 This also maintains order in the pot by not allowing any one plant to dominate the shared territory.

-If you are an indoor herb gardener and have some thoughts and/or photos to share, we would love to hear what has and hasn’t worked for you.
-You can email FBTS or contact us on our Facebook and Twitter pages.
-Meanwhile, we wish you happy planting adventures in the coming year both indoors and outside.
+If you are an indoor herb gardener and have some thoughts and/or photos to share, please contact us at FBTS.
+We would love to hear what has and hasn’t worked for you.
+Meanwhile, we wish you happy planting adventures both indoors and outside.